commercialhaskell/stack/doc/GUIDE.md

-As you can see from that path (and as emphasized earlier), the installation is placed to not interfere with any other GHC installation, whether system-wide or even different GHC versions installed by stack.
+As you can see from that path (and as emphasized earlier), the installation is placed to not interfere with any other GHC installation, whether system-wide or even different GHC versions installed by Stack.

 ## Cleaning your project